sujallamichhane18/dns-spoofing-tool/README.md

 This tool is designed to demonstrate ARP and DNS spoofing, commonly used in Man-in-the-Middle (MITM) attacks.
 The tool can be used for educational and ethical hacking purposes only, and it should only be run in a controlled, legal, and authorized environment (e.g., penetration testing lab).

-## Disclaimer

-By using this tool, you agree that:
-- This tool is for educational and ethical purposes only.
-- You must have explicit permission from the network owner before running this tool.
-- The author is not responsible for any malicious or illegal activity performed using this tool.

-Any unauthorized use of this tool is illegal and the sole responsibility of the user.
+This tool is provided "as is" for educational purposes.
+The author and contributors are not liable for any damages or legal consequences resulting from its use.
+Always act responsibly and within the law.

 ## Features